Words Ending in J: A Rare Linguistic Gem in 2026

 Frequently Asked Questions

-Are there any everyday English words ending in ‘j’?
+Are there any common English words ending in ‘j’?

-True ‘everyday’ English words ending in ‘j’ are virtually non-existent.
-The ones encountered are typically loanwords, proper nouns, or specialised terms not used in casual conversation.
+No, common native English words ending in ‘j’ are virtually non-existent.
+The few words encountered are typically loanwords from other languages or proper nouns, such as ‘hajj’, ‘raj’, and ‘taj’.